ellacc123/CareLaborLedger/README.md

 # Care Labor Ledger

-A lightweight SwiftUI app for experimenting with how care and emotional labor might be tracked in a simple personal ledger.
-This project runs entirely locally using SwiftUI with no external dependencies.
+A Swift/SwiftUI app for experimenting with how care and emotional labor might be tracked in a simple personal ledger.

+Goal:
+- Make invisible emotional labor visible and quantifiable
+- Create a personal record of care work that typically goes unrecognized
+- Honor the time and emotional energy students invest in supporting others

 ---